-Sarah Salmon and Joshua Swirsky discuss the case of R(MA) v LB Croydon in which they acted for the successful local authority.
+Joshua Swirsky discusses the case of R(MA) v LB Croydon in which he acted for the successful local authority.

 The court had to consider an application by C1 (who was being investigated for dishonestly applying for assistance under s17 of the Children Act 1989 on behalf of C2) that further investigation should be held unlawful where the local authority had granted the relief with knowledge of the dishonesty.